-Our undergraduate major in recreation, sport, and park administration is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
+Our program is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

 Degree and Accreditation Mills

 CHEA requires accredited institutions to inform the public about “degree and accreditation mills.”
-Cautions concerning these are summarized in a video that can be viewed at http://chea.org/public_info/video_degree_mills.asp .
+Cautions concerning these are summarized in a video.

 According to CHEA,